 - 🛏️ Best Hotel for Budget Travelers – The Arts Charlottetown, basic accommodation with kitchen access and common areas

 With that, let’s do a deep dive into the best neighborhoods and areas to stay in Prince Edward Island.
-With so many options for the best places to visit in Prince Edward Island, it’s a lot to consider!
+With so many options for the best places to visit in Prince Edward Island, there’s a lot to consider!

 Before you decide on a Prince Edward Island hotel, you need to decide what regions you want to prioritize.

-Prince Edward Island is essentially split up into four areas — western, Charlottetown, central, and eastern.
+Prince Edward Island is essentially split up into four areas — western, Charlottetown, central, and Eastern.

 Though you’ll find Charlottetown in the central area, I’ve split them up into distinct zones for the sake of this guide.
 Charlottetown is very much the hub of the island, and the central zone outside of Charlottetown is much more off-grid.

 Though the east and west sides of the island are decidedly more rural, they are great places to base yourself if you have specific items you want to check off your bucket list (we’ll get into those items more below).

 Home to just 40,000 people, Prince Edward Island’s capital of Charlottetown is very much the beating heart of the island.
 Though it’s the province’s largest city, it very much has a small, homegrown vibe to it and the locals are just as friendly as you’ll find in more rural areas.

 The core of Charlottetown is easily walkable and very safe, and all the major hotels, restaurants, and things to do are conveniently right in the center of it all.

 Here, you’ll find the Confederation Centre of the Arts, Victoria Row, Beaconsfield Historic House, Victoria Park, Province House National Historic Site, and tons of restaurants.
 I especially recommend walking around historic downtown Charlottetown, which is a special hotspot for Canadian history.